-Make 2018 the year you transform run-of-the-mill “marketing chores” into super-effective digital marketing and online engagement that grows customers and revenues in your health club.
+Make this the year you transform run-of-the-mill “marketing chores” into super-effective digital marketing and online engagement that grows customers and revenues in your health club.

 Resolution #1: Respond FAST to emails, texts, direct messages, chats & reviews